 Hit enter to search or ESC to close

-As the irreversible effects of climate change are experienced more frequently, insurers could be forced to increase premiums and excesses for clients in high-risk regions, and even withdraw coverage from some areas altogether.
+As the irreversible effects of climate change are experienced more frequently, the insurance industry could be forced to increase premiums and excesses for clients in high-risk regions, and even withdraw insurance coverage from some areas altogether.

 With flooding already New Zealand’s most frequent natural disaster, the effects of climate change – notably rising sea levels and increased rainfall and storm activity – could mean that many homes near the coastline will be at much greater risk in the years ahead.